 There are three aspects to this.
 First an offline campaign will lead to people searching on your brand or the campaign strapline.

 Make sure you are using paid search to direct visitors to the relevant pages particularly during the campaign.

-Second, if the page is integrated into the web site and will be used in the long-term, optimise it for relevant search keyphrases using the search engine optimisation techniques described here.
+Second, if the page is integrated into the web site and will be used in the long-term, optimise it for relevant search keyphrases using standard search engine optimisation techniques described .